pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

 The plugin will create three modules.
 One for the imported target, examples/src/java/com/pants/examples/hello/main:main-bin and two for the targets it depends on.
-It also will configure source roots for the modules and will use `target_type` and `is_code_gen` fields to figure out types of source roots(there are several types of source roots: sources, test sources, resources, test resources, generated sources, etc).
+It also will configure source roots for the modules and will use `target_type` and `is_synthetic` fields to figure out types of source roots(there are several types of source roots: sources, test sources, resources, test resources, generated sources, etc).

 ## Contributing Guidelines: